MethodAtlas

 • Precision: IV estimates are typically much less precise than OLS.
 Wide confidence intervals are the norm, not the exception.

 • Compliers: Think carefully about who the compliers are.
 In the Acemoglu et al. example, compliers are countries whose institutional quality was determined by settler mortality.
-In the Angrist and Krueger (1991) quarter-of-birth example, compliers are people who would have gotten more education if not for compulsory schooling laws.
+In the Angrist and Krueger (1991) quarter-of-birth example, compliers are people who got more education because of compulsory schooling laws — they would have dropped out sooner without the laws.

 ProblemWhat It DoesHow to Fix It